A topic from the subject of Inorganic Chemistry in Chemistry.

 Thermodynamics

-- First Law of Thermodynamics: Energy cannot be created or destroyed, only transferred or transformed.
+• First Law of Thermodynamics: Energy cannot be created or destroyed, only transferred or transformed.
+This is also known as the Law of Conservation of Energy.

-- Enthalpy: Enthalpy (H) is a thermodynamic property that represents the total energy of a system plus the energy of its surroundings.
+• Enthalpy: Enthalpy (H) is a thermodynamic property that represents the total heat content of a system at constant pressure.

 Thermochemistry

-- Exothermic reaction: An exothermic reaction releases heat to the surroundings.
+• Exothermic reaction: An exothermic reaction releases heat to the surroundings (ΔH < 0).

-- Endothermic reaction: An endothermic reaction absorbs heat from the surroundings.
+• Endothermic reaction: An endothermic reaction absorbs heat from the surroundings (ΔH > 0).

-- Enthalpy change (ΔH): The enthalpy change of a reaction is the difference in enthalpy between the reactants and products.
+• Enthalpy change (ΔH): The enthalpy change of a reaction is the difference in enthalpy between the products and reactants.

-- Hess's Law: The enthalpy change of a reaction can be calculated as the sum of the enthalpy changes of the individual steps involved in the reaction.
+• Hess's Law: The enthalpy change of a reaction is the sum of the enthalpy changes of the individual steps involved in the reaction, regardless of the pathway taken.

 Applications